-His areas of teaching focus on comparative law and international commercial law (international sales, secured transactions, international arbitration, and litigation).
-He has taught courses on Latin American law and the inter-American system for the protection of human right and is currently teaching “International Business Transactions” and “International Arbitration”.
+His teaching and research focuses on comparative law and international commercial law (international sales, secured transactions, international arbitration and litigation).
+He is currently teaching courses on International Business Transactions and International Arbitration and has also taught courses on Comparative Law, Latin American legal systems, and the inter-American system for the protection of human rights.

 Before joining the Law School in 1981 as a lecturer in law, Professor Garro taught at Louisiana State University School of Law.
 While at LSU, Garro taught a first-year law course on Louisiana civil law and a senior course on secured transactions.
 From 1983 to 1985, he joined the Swiss Institute of Comparative Law in Lausanne as collaborateur scientifique.
-In 1993 and also in 2001, Garro was a visiting scholar, Max-Planck-Gesellschaft-Stipendiat, at the Max-Planck Institute of Foreign and Private International Law in Hamburg, where he was in charge of the Chapter on “Land Registration” for the International Encyclopedia of Comparative Law.
+In 1993 and also in 2001, Garro was a visiting scholar at the Max-Planck Institute of Foreign and Private International Law in Hamburg, where he was in charge of the Chapter on “Land Registration” for the International Encyclopedia of Comparative Law.
 Garro has been a visiting professor at various universities in Europe and Latin America.